- Swedish Railway Models

 A less common shunting engine.

-- Modellproduktion produce a plastic model of this loco as a kit (at a reasonable price), which easily fits onto a Tenshodo chassis.
+- Modellproduktion produced a plastic model of this loco as a kit (at a reasonable price), which easily fits onto a Tenshodo chassis.